Someday We'll Tell Each Other Everything: Production

-Based on Daniela Krien’s novel of the same name, the film is set in the summer of 1990 in the countryside around Thuringia, in former East Germany.
-Produced by Karsten Stöter for Row Pictures, the cast features Marlene Burow and Felix Kramer.
+Based on Daniela Krien’s novel of the same name, the film is set in the summer of 1990 in the countryside of Thuringia, in the former East Germany.
+It was produced by Karsten Stöter for Row Pictures, with the cast featuring Marlene Burow and Felix Kramer.

-The film was shot from 15 June 2022 to 27 July 2022 in Thuringia, state of central Germany.
+Principal photography took place from 15 June to 27 July 2022 in the federal state of Thuringia, Germany.